mattialancellotti/dotfiles/README.md

 ### Introduction
 Not all of my dotfiles are available yet, some of them are a work in progress.
-Most of these programs are not used, like screen, and so they won't be updated.
 All of them are free to use you can do whatever you want with them I don't care, I'll only be happy to see someone using them.
 In case you want to understand how the whole automating dotfiles deployment thingy